-ASU offers several degree programs through the ASU Extended Campus.
+ASU offers degree programs through the ASU Extended Campus.
 Convenient times and locations as well as today's innovative technologies make it easier for working adults and other nontraditional students to earn a degree.
 The College of Extended Education facilitates the delivery of these programs.
 All courses and degrees are offered through the respective university academic departments.
 These courses are published each fall and spring semester in the Extended Campus Catalog and in the Schedule of Classes.
+All degree programs offered through the college are shown in the "Baccalaureate Degrees and Majors Offered Through the College of Extended Education" table, page 258, and the "Graduate Degrees and Majors Offered Through the College of Extended Education" table, page 259.